4nandes/Magic-Logs/README.md

 This command will display the amount of XP that you have gained since the last XP snaphot (currently taken at 4AM PST) if you do not put anything after the command.
 Effectively this shows you the amount of XP that you have gained in the last 24 hours.
 If the bot has been tracking you for long enough, then you can use the week, month, or all option to show the amount of XP gained in the last week, month or since you started tracking your stats.

 ### $Register
-Format: `$Register [OSRS Username]`
+Format: `$Register @[Discord User]`

 You must have a "Mod" role to use this command

 Registers a Runescape username to a Discord account.
+A mod may use this command on a Discord user to register their account to that particular discord server.
+Once you invoke the command, the bot will ask what OSRS username you would like to register to that account.
 If done properly, it should enable the ability to use the $flex command as well as using defaults on the $stats, $pie and $combat commands.
+The bot will walk you through the registration process, and will tell you when it has completed properly.

 ![register](https://i.imgur.com/BTjCDFJ.png)
 ### $Pie